 In 2016 JRR engaged Vera Solutions to develop their solution, with custom configurations on their Salesforce Platform, providing the ability to record, manage and monitor requests from international, national and civil society actors, as well as a back end system with enhanced search capabilities containing profiles of legal experts, experiences, thematic areas, geographic locations and languages spoken.

 Following the initial implementation, JRR no longer had enough ongoing requirements to justify a full time internal Systems Administrator.
-Outsourcing to Vera Solutions was the obvious choice, providing technical expertise provided by Vera’s Managed Admin Services.
+Outsourcing to Vera Solutions was the obvious choice, providing technical expertise provided by Vera’s Managed Services – System Administration.
 Having both day-to-day end user support and proactive systems analysis ensures solution stability, seamless integration with 3rd party tools, rapid bug fixes and faster development of reports, and dashboard creation to provide greater insights and tracking of their status versus their mission goals.
 This has resulted in being able to deploy expert legal advice more efficiently, thus providing better access to justice for all victims and survivors of international crimes and serious human rights violations.

 Why use Vera Solutions for Managed Services?